 How To Make Your React Native Ios App Respond Gracefully When The Keyboard Pops Up

-A ScrollView component that handles keyboard appearance and automatically scrolls to focused TextInput.
+A ScrollView component that handles keyboard appearance and automatically scrolls to focused TextInput

 Supported versions

-• v0.1.2 requires RN>=0.27.2 but you should use 0.2.0 in order to make it work with multiple scroll views.
+in order to make it work with multiple scroll views. -

-• Use v0.0.6 for older RN versions.
+for older RN versions.

 Installation

-Installation can be done through npm or yarn:
+Installation can be done through npm

 npm i react-native-keyboard-aware-scroll-view --save